Makktu/SL2-Prototyping/README.md

 ### 27 March 2023

 After long away, back on this with a new enthusiasm.
 Progress being made on the most tricky part of the project: my own custom environments.
 Currently adopted Draw.io as the method of making them.

+### 10 April 2023

+Back with a bang, and adding proper game features.
+Energy bar, damage from scenery and enemies, and a proper Game Over screen with restart ability.